catie-aq/flashT5/README.md

 FAT5 (for **F**lash **A**ttention **T5**) is an implementation of T5 in PyTorch with an UL2 objective optimized for GPGPU for both training and inference.
 It uses an experimental feature for using [Flash Attention (v2)](https://arxiv.org/abs/2307.08691) with relative position encoding biases that allow to train or finetune the model on longer sequence lengths than the original T5.
-It also has support for other positional embeddings such as RoPE or ALiBi.
+It also has support for other positional embeddings such as RoPE, ALiBi or FIRE.

 ## Motivation